We get it — when you think of Dutch cuisine you’re probably thinking ‘fried’, ‘potato’ or ‘beige’.

 7. Boterkoek: the Dutch buttery sugar bomb you have to love

 The Dutch ‘butter cake’ is exactly what the name describes it as.
-The boterkoek mainly consists of butter, sugar, flour — and is therefore suitable for even the pickiest eaters.
+The boterkoek mainly consists of butter, sugar, and flour — and is therefore suitable for even the pickiest eaters.

 You can easily recognize the boterkoek by the typical criss-cross pattern on the top, sometimes buried under a layer of roasted almonds for an extra kick.

-READ MORE | Your guide to all the ‘lekker’ Dutch festive food and drinks you can enjoy (guilt free) this holiday season
+READ MORE | Your guide to all the ‘lekker’ Dutch festive food and drinks you can enjoy (guilt-free) this holiday season

 This cake is genius in its simplicity that we really don’t have much to say.
 Except to try it, of course!